robstoll/atrium/README.md

 ```
 </exs-add-info-1>

-Atrium points out which `values` were found, makes an implicit assertion about the size and
+Atrium points out which `values` were found, makes an implicit expectation about the size and
 also states which entries were additionally contained in the list:

 <exs-add-info-1-output>